-Previously, men were significantly more likely to be unionized, but the gender gap has closed over time: 24.7% of men and 14.6% of women belonged to unions in 1983.
+Previously, men were significantly more likely to be unionized, but the gender gap is closing: 24.7% of men and 14.6% of women belonged to unions in 1983.
 By 2019, 10.8% of men and 9.7% of women were members of unions.

 In 2018, the US Supreme Court decided 5-4 in Janus v.
-AFSCME that public employees aren't required to pay "agency fees" — commonly known as “dues” — to unions.
+AFSCME that public employees aren't required to pay "agency fees" — commonly known as dues — to unions.

-Twenty-seven states have right-to-work laws.
-The states with the highest union membership — New York (21%), Hawaii (24%), and Washington (19%) — have no right-to-work laws.
-Meanwhile, the states with the lowest union membership rates — North Carolina (2%), South Carolina (2%), and Texas (4%) — have adopted these laws.
+The states with the highest union membership — Hawaii (23.7%), New York (22%), and Rhode Island (17.8%) — have no right-to-work laws.
+States with the lowest union membership rates — South Carolina (2.9%), North Carolina (3.1%), and Utah (3.7%) — have adopted these laws.